pipe-cd/pipecd/docs/content/en/docs/user-guide/automated-deployment-analysis.md

 ---
-title: "Automated Deployment Analysis"
+title: "Automated deployment analysis"
-linkTitle: "Automated Deployment Analysis"
+linkTitle: "Automated deployment analysis"
 weight: 11
 description: >
   This page describes how to configure Automated Deployment Analysis feature.
 ---

-Automated Deployment Analysis (ADA) lets you automate the rollbacks by analyzing the metrics and logs.
+Automated Deployment Analysis (ADA) lets you automate the verifying of the deployment process by analyzing the metrics data, log entries as well as HTTP requests to the specified workloads.
 ADA is available as a [Stage](/docs/concepts/#stage) in your Pipeline.

 The ADA analyzes the new version by periodically performing queries against the [Analysis Provider](/docs/concepts/#analysis-provider) and evaluating the results.